SirEosLi/Jiks-Plug/README.md

 * Amount of time you xp wasted standing in ge.

 # Any Questions?
-for any questions feel free to contact me, are you a clan leader that is intrested in integrating jik to your clan or would like to add/remove featuers hit me up.
+Feel free to contact me with any questions regarding Sir Jik Li and its companion Jiks Plug, are you a clan leader that is intrested in integrating jik to your clan or would like to add/remove featuers hit me up.